nyxNyschd/ikt_pwa/README.md

 The successful part of the client-side implementation consists of
 ### 1. The serviceWorker: public/sw.js
 offering the following features:
-- making the app installable, and offline available (of course along withpublic/manifest.json)
+- making the app installable, and offline available (also see public/manifest.json)
 - static and dynamic caching
-- implemetation of indexed db
+- implementation of indexed db (see also feed.js)

 implemented but due to browser support not testable (the author uses linux chromium, browser support only for "real" chrome):
 - backend synchronisation